LeeMorinUCF/ECP3004S21/demo_16_Solving_Equations/README.md

 ```

 From the plot, we can see that there are two roots,
-one near -5 and the other near 1 and two.
+one near -5 and the other near 1 and 2.
 We can select the value of ```x``` such that
 the absolute value of ```f(x)``` is minimized,
 using the ```np.argmin()``` method